Ray Davis Portfolio

 Content-Security-Policy (

-off/grace/hard) so it can’t lock the team out before the identity-platform upgrade that makes enrollment possible.
-Why it matters: the highest-privilege accounts get the strongest authentication — delivered as a safe, reversible rollout rather than a big-bang lockout risk. - Detection and auditability.
+- Detection and auditability.
 Structured security-event logging with Google Cloud-native email alerting and a scheduled daily security report.
 Why: you can’t respond to what you can’t see.

 - Supply-chain & repository security.
 Automated secret scanning (gitleaks) in CI, Dependabot for dependency CVEs, and a clean fresh-history repository migration to purge a previously-committed credential from Git history.
 Why: prevent secret leakage going forward and remove already-leaked material from the past.

-CI/CD & delivery
+CI/CD and delivery

 - Multi-stage CI gating every pull request: lint, type-check, unit tests with enforced coverage floors, the route-access security gate, production build, Cloud Functions build, Firestore rules tests, browser E2E smoke, and secret scan.
 Why: nothing reaches the main branch without clearing the full quality + security bar.